hossein-gorji-comp/WBM/Readme.md

-**Code for paper submission title:  Noise Tolerance of Distributionally Robust Learning We provide the main file where the introduced objects are computed. **
+**Code for paper submission title:  Noise Tolerance of Distributionally Robust Learning.
+We provide the main file where the introduced objects are computed. **

 Reproducibility: